gmachinromero/cheat_sheets/tweepy.md

 ## 2. Set up API

 It is a good practice to store the keys in a file, for example, a .json.
-This avoid to include the keys in the main code, and therefore, in the repo.
+This avoid including the keys in the main code, and therefore, in the repo.

 ```Python
 # API Twitter credentials
 # ------------------------------------------------------------------------------
 # Open .json file containing credentials/tokens as a dictionary
 with open("twitter_api_keys.json") as file:
     api_credentials = json.load(file)